-Since our inception, we have financed our operations through a public offering of common stock and proceeds from private placements of membership interests and convertible promissory notes.
+Since our inception, we have financed our operations through public offerings of common stock and proceeds from private placements of membership interests and convertible promissory notes.
 To date, we have not generated any revenue from the sale of products and we do not anticipate generating any revenue from the sales of products for the foreseeable future.
 We have incurred losses and generated negative cash flows from operations since inception.
-As of December 31, 2021, our principal source of liquidity was our cash, which totaled \$14.0 million.
+As of December 31, 2022, our principal source of liquidity was our cash, which totaled \$7.0 million.